 Chronic Wasting Disease (CWD)

-A recent outbreak of Chronic Wasting Disease (CWD) in Norway has highlighted the importance of biosecurity measures to prevent this disease reaching New Zealand.
-CWD is the deer equivalent of BSE (mad cow disease), and scrapie in sheep.
-Chronic wasting disease (CWD) affects deer, elk, reindeer, sika deer and moose.
+Chronic Wasting Disease (CWD) is the deer equivalent of BSE (mad cow disease) and scrapie in sheep.
+CWD affects deer, elk, reindeer, sika deer and moose.
 It has been found in some areas of North America, including Canada and the United States, Norway and South Korea.
 There has never been a case of CWD in New Zealand.
 A local outbreak would have devastating effects on deer farming, on wild animal recovery operations (WARO), and on recreational hunting.